Conversion Optimization

 6. How do you improve abandoned cart flow?

-Check out how in the following example, the brand uses tone which is humorously truthful about the situation:
+Check out how, in the following example, this eCommerce business uses a tone that is humorously truthful about the situation:

 Don't forget to read: How Many Emails To Include In An Abandoned Cart Workflow?